Illinois National Guard (ING) Grant Program

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-The interactive Illinois National Guard Grant application for the 2013-14 academic year is available online.
-After carefully reviewing the How to Apply section on this page, use the 2013-14 application to apply for the summer 2014 term.
-Complete applications received by ISAC after the deadline dates will be processed only for subsequent terms, with June 15, 2014 as the final date of acceptance for the summer term.
+The interactive Illinois National Guard Grant application for the 2014-15 academic year is available online via the Student Portal.
+After carefully reviewing the How to Apply section on this page, use the 2014-15 application to apply for the fall 2014, spring 2015 and summer 2015 terms.
+The application priority consideration date for full-year and fall-only awards is October 1, 2014.
+Applications received after October 1 will be considered only for second semester (second/third quarter) and/or the summer term.

 ING Grant applicants from the Illinois Air National Guard must indicate their base on the interactive application.